 Projects, organised alphabetically by charity name

-Generation for Change and Development: Rural entrepreneurs livelihoods support project – 2
+Generation for Change and Development: (link to charity’s website, opens in a new window) Rural entrepreneurs livelihoods support project – 2

 This is the second Small Charities Challenge Fund (SCCF) grant for the London-based charity, supporting the delivery of a two-year project aimed at reaching vulnerable women in Mandera county Kenya and helping them to overcome poverty and adapt to climate change.